OPERATIONS MANAGEMENT RESEARCH

 Adding Layers of Safety to the Shipment of Hazardous Materials

-December 16, 2021 | Hamilton, ON
+December 16, 2021 ·

-Contributed by Maureen Lawlor
+Contributed by: Maureen Lawlor

 Every year in Canada, millions of shipments of hazardous materials, whether it be crude oil, radioactive waste or petrochemical products, make their way across this country.